mashuai191/coursera_deeplearning_assignment/README.md

 # coursera_deeplearning_assignment
 This is the assignment from Coursera Deep Learning course for learning purpose.
 Please don't copy to your excercise.
+Andrew's this specifization course really helped me a lot on understanding various concept of DL, and give me a great chance to pratice on assignments.
+Great thanks to Andrew Ng for the best online course i ever take!

-If you like this repo, please add a star to it and i will appreciate that.
+If you haven't take Andrew's deep learing course, i stronly recommend you to take those.
+And then if you like this repo, please add a star to it and i will appreciate that.

 ## Programming Assignments
 - Course 1: Neural Networks and Deep Learning